POS Reconciliation & How It’s Done in 7 Steps

 Most service and retail businesses will only reconcile their POS at the end of a business day—before credit card transactions are batched and sent to their card processor.
-High-volume businesses like restaurants, operating with separate teams during different day-parts, typically reconcile at least twice per day.
-Continue on for our step-by-step guide to POS reconciliation
+High-volume businesses, like restaurants operating with separate teams during different parts of the day, typically reconcile at least twice daily.

-Using a modern POS to manage your business definitely makes POS reconciliation less of a chore.
-You can check out our ranking of the best POS systems for small businesses to find your best fit.
-Though for POS reconciliation, we like Square’s easy-to-read reports, which can really speed up your process.
+With a modern POS, POS reconciliation becomes less of a chore.
+To find your best fit, check out our ranking of the best POS systems for small businesses.
+For POS reconciliation, we like Square’s easy-to-read reports, which can really speed up your process.
+Visit Square to learn more.

 Step 1: Close All Checks

-Before you can begin your reconciliation, you want to be sure that there are no open checks in your register or POS.
+Before you can begin your reconciliation, you want to ensure there are no open checks in your register or POS.
 If you have multiple ticket types that come from phone orders, online sales channels, or different types of on-premise sales, check under all categories.
-An open check can be one of the first things that will throw off your reconciliation.
-Restaurants that accept online orders may also want to toggle off incoming orders until the reconciliation is complete.
+An open check can be one of the first things that throw off your reconciliation.
+Restaurants that accept online orders should also want toggle off incoming orders until the reconciliation is complete.

 Step 2: Gather the Materials You’ll Need

-To start, you’ll need the day’s (or shift’s) POS sales transactions.
-The name of this report will vary by POS brand; most will call it an end-of-day register, cash report, transaction report, or Z report.
-You’ll also need credit card processing batch statements, your cash drawer at the ready for counting, and receipts or logs from any cash paid into or out of the till throughout the day.
-Most modern POS systems prompt your staff to enter pay-ins and pay-outs as they process them in and log them all on an easy-to-read report.
+To start, you’ll need a full record of the day’s (or shift’s) POS sales transactions.
+The name of this report will vary by POS brand; most will call it an end-of-day register, cash report, transaction report, close-of-day report, or Z report.
+You’ll also need credit card processing batch statements, your cash drawer ready for counting, and receipts or logs from any cash paid into or out of the till throughout the day.
+Most modern POS systems prompt your staff to enter pay-ins and pay-outs as they process them and log them all on an easy-to-read report.

 What are pay-ins and pay-outs?